Is Porto Worth Visiting – 17 Reasons Why It Is!

 9. Secret Places to See in Porto

-- Fundacao Serralves is a modern art museum housed in a stunning Art Deco building surrounded by pretty gardens (Address: 210, Rua Dom Joao de Castro
+• Fundacao Serralves is a modern art museum housed in a stunning Art Deco building surrounded by pretty gardens

 10. The Harry Potter Influence

 So much of the city of Porto can be seen in the Harry Potter books by famed author J.K.
 Rowling.
-The historic Ribeira neighbourhood with its narrow streets and cafes influenced the creation of Hogsmeade village and the Lello bookstore influenced the interior of Flourish and Blotts.
+I’m not sure if this is a tourist trap, having shockingly never read the popular books.
+Locals and fans of Harry Potter fans will tell you that the historic Ribeira neighbourhood with its narrow streets and cafes influenced the creation of Hogsmeade Village and the Lello bookstore influenced the interior of Flourish and Blotts.

-The ultimate experience for Harry Potter fans would be to take a guided walking tour led by an expert taking you to the secret places, click here for more information.
+The ultimate experience for Harry Potter fans would be to take a guided walking tour led by an expert taking you to the secret places.

 11. The Endless Photo Ops

-Porto is one big photograph waiting to happen.
+Why visit Porto Portugal?
+It’s one big photograph waiting to happen.
 The light is incredible.
 It provides a warm, golden glow to photographs taken during sunrise or sunset.
 The colourful and interesting architecture, especially in the Riberia neighbourhood is pretty special.

 Across the bridge, in the historic Vila Nova de Gaia neighbourhood is the best way to capture the Douro River and the colourful, compact city of Porto.